kosmonavtika/persist-repos/README.md

 # `persist-repos.sh`

+*This repository has been deprecated and archived.
+Please see kosmonavtika/pve-patch instead.*

 An `apt` hook for Proxmox VE to make non-subscription repositories and subscription dialog removal persistent.

 Please note that this has not been tested extensively.
 Use it at your own risk!
 Feel free to contribute and improve it.